SirVeggie/Dynasty-Builder/README.md

 ### Start

-Each player starts with a level 1 city center in one of the special tiles and one soldier placed somewhere within its radius.
+Each player starts with a level 1 city center placed somewhere within their part of the board and one soldier placed somewhere within 2 tiles of it.

 ### Round
 **1\)** Build\